bazelbuild/examples/rules/starlark_configurations/multi_arch_binary/README.md

 - attaching a transition to a rule
 - reading the transitioned

-To test it out, run the following:
+To test it out, cd to this directory and run the following:
 ```
-$ bazel build //:foo
+$ bazel build :foo
 ```